socalledsound/nu-outline/WEEK4.md

 ### workshop:

     create a userSlice in the nucampsite
+    show user avatar in header (can we use a picture of a unicorn please?) if clicked after login display user info in modal utilize the user on the comments page
-    utilize the user on the comments page set the user in initial state so we don't have to log in every time (it would be cool to come back to this in the node course....)
+    (finish by setting the user in initial state so we don't have to log in every time) (it would be cool to come back to this in the node course....)